tejasanilshah/tejasanilshah.github.io/about.markdown

 - [Types of inventory](https://katanamrp.com/types-of-inventory/)

 Currently I live in the beautiful little city of Tartu in Estonia, and I'm open to work opportunities.
-I am looking for roles in the DevOps/Data Engineering space or Content writing space.
+I am looking for DevOps/Data Engineering or Content Writing roles.

 Check out [my LinkedIn](https://www.linkedin.com/in/tejasanilshah/) for a complete picture of my professional work experience.